Sodium Valproate 100mg/ml Solution for Injection or Infusion

 • the patient understands the need for regular (at least annual) review of treatment by a specialist experienced in the management of epilepsy.

-• the patient understands the need to consult her physician as soon as she is planning pregnancy to ensure timely discussion and switching to alternative treatment options prior to conception, and before contraception is discontinued.
+• the patient understands the need to consult her general practitioner (GP) for referral to a specialist as soon as she is planning pregnancy to ensure timely discussion and switching to another treatment prior to conception, and before contraception is discontinued.

-• the patient understands the need to urgently consult her physician in case of pregnancy.
+• the patient understands the need to urgently consult her GP for urgent referral to a specialist in case of pregnancy.

 • the patient has received the Patient Guide.